Enange/BasicRLMaster/README.md

 # BasicRL
 A basic implementation of the standard reinforcement learning algorithms in Pytorch, designed to work with gym-like environments.
-All others algorithms in Tensorflow, basicRl and Myplotter are written by **Davide Corsi** -davide.corsi@univr.it
+All others algorithms in Tensorflow, basicRl and Myplotter are written by **Davide Corsi**

 ## Available Algorithms in Pytorch